5 Best Platforms for Connecting LLMs with Structured Data

 Large language models (LLMs) are rapidly becoming part of enterprise workflows, powering analytics assistants, operational copilots, and decision-support systems.
 Yet as organizations move from pilots to production, one limitation consistently emerges: LLMs do not naturally understand structured enterprise data.

 Most business-critical information still lives in relational databases, operational data stores, ERPs, and transactional systems.
 These systems are governed, frequently updated, and optimized for consistency, not for free-form language interaction.
-Bridging this gap requires more than prompt engineering or vector search.
-It requires platforms specifically designed to connect LLMs with structured, authoritative, and often real-time data.
+Bridging this gap requires more than connectors or vector search.
+It requires platforms specifically designed to connect LLMs with structured data and most importantly to understand their content in an authoritative way.

 What a “Good” LLM–Structured Data Platform Must Do